|Distance||5 miles roundtrip|

 |Terrain||A few hills|

-- Enjoy beautiful forest not far from the city
+- Beautiful forest not far from the city

 Lebanon Hills Regional Park is one of the premier hiking destinations in the Twin Cities, and the Voyageur Trek is the hallmark hike of the park.
 I previously visited this park in March but was unable to hike because all of the trails were covered in thick, slippery ice.
 I'm glad I finally had a chance to return because this is one of the better hikes in the Twin Cities, and it is clear that Dakota County has recently invested in maintaining this park with several new boardwalks and bridges.
 This is an excellent place to spend an afternoon in any season.